SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-semp/java-client.md

 ## Generating the SEMP Client Library

-The [Generating the SEMP Client Library tutorial]({{ site.baseurl }}/generate-semp-client-lib/) provides details about generating the latest version of the library.
+The [Generating the SEMP Client Library tutorial](../generate-semp-client-lib/) provides details about generating the latest version of the library.
 The Gradle build script at the end of this tutorial will automatically generate the required SEMP Java Client Library for the first time if it doesn't exist yet, as part of the build.

 ## Client Library Basics

 Before jumping to specific tasks like creating a Client Username, we will first introduce a few basic concepts common to the SEMP client library.
-If you have not already, you can learn more about these concepts and SEMP in general by checking out the [SEMP Concepts]({{ site.docs-architecture }}){:target="_top"}.
+If you have not already, you can learn more about these concepts and SEMP in general by checking out the [SEMP Concepts](https://docs.solace.com/SEMP/SEMP-API-Archit.htm).

 ### Initializing the SEMP API